waldrain/waldrain.github.io/pv.md

 2022-02-11 midday: C 165.7 before; power 1900 W; data from V: 13Ah before, battery voltage 27.1 reduced to 25.8, PV 46V 15A.
 C 16?.? after washing run.

+2022-02-15 late evening: after two rainy cloudy days, the BMS blocked and switched off; i switcherd off the inverter; the battery pole voltage was 24.4V afterwards

+2022-02-16 midmorning: still very dark, rainy and cloudy; after charging very slightly, i turned on the inverter again; that worked for a while, but switched on and off repeatedly when i turned on a bright light using 60W.